 The space used for recreational hangars at Ashburton Airport is full to capacity, and it is proposed that a new precinct should be established to cater for more users.
 Council proposes to develop two hectares of land on the far north-east boundary of the Airport for a new recreational hangar precinct.
-Officers estimate that this location could accommodate hangarage in a combination of one, two (2T), four (4T) or six (6T) berth hangars.
-Depending on the mix, Council estimates 27 aircraft could be safely accommodated, which is at least a 50% increase in capacity for recreational aircraft.
+It could accommodate about eight-to-nine hangars, with each one big enough to fit either one, four (4T) or six (6T) aeroplanes inside.
 Sites would be available to lease at a recreational rate, and tenants would be responsible for building and funding their hangars.
-The recreational precinct would also be available for specific commercial activities that would be better situated at a greater distance from residential neighbours.